 I recommend this movie if you want to get a taste of British horror with a touch of comedy.
 The cast includes talented and rather funny Chris Simmons, Laurence Saunders, and Ben Manning kept me laughing Simmons and Manning starred in another horror movie written and directed by Raybould called The Last Twitch.

 Even with the cheesy special effects - particularly the werewolf.
-It's a howling fun movie worth mentioning.
-The British humor is dry and witty.
+It's a howling fun movie worth mentioning -- the British humor is dry and witty.

 "Luz" - German Horror Movie Shot on 16mm

 Luz is a horror movie from Germany.
 Directed by Tilman Sinnger, it is his first feature as writer and director.
-Interestingly, the movie shot on 16mm and Sinnger immersed the movie with both sound and visuals that are similar to the 1970s Spanish horror movies.
+Interestingly, the film shot on 16mm, and Sinnger immersed the movie with both sound and visuals that are similar to the 1970s Spanish horror movies.
 The brooding score by Simon Waskow plays a cunning role in maintaining the credibility of the movie.
 In 2018, Luz premiered at the Berlin International Film Festival.